cfengine/documentation/getting-started/installation/secure-bootstrap.markdown

 See the [Getting started guide][Getting started] for an introduction to CFEngine and how to install it.

 CFEngine's trust model is based on the secure exchange of keys.
+Since it's using mutual authentication, this trust goes in both directions.
+Both the client and the hub refuse to communicate with an unknown, untrusted host.
 Usually, when getting started with CFEngine, this step is automated as a dead-simple "bootstrap" procedure:

 ```command
 cf-agent --bootstrap <IP address of hub>
 ```

-CFEngine uses mutual authentication, so this trust goes in both directions.
-Both the client and the hub refuse to communicate with an unknown, untrusted host.
+However, this is in the default configuration, and there are several limitations and implications of this;

 ## Default configuration

-In the default configuration, the policy server (cf-serverd) on the hub machine trusts incoming connections from the same `/16` subnet.
+In the default configuration, the policy server (`cf-serverd`) on the hub machine trusts incoming connections from the same `/16` subnet.
 This means that:

 * Bootstrapping new clients will work as long as the 2 first numbers in the IP address are identical ([IPv4 dot decimal representation](https://en.wikipedia.org/wiki/Dot-decimal_notation)) .